 During the written statement procedure, the pharmaceutical company submits MMRM evaluations without the minimum requirement of 10% change from baseline as well as responder analysis with 15% of the scale span covering all survey time points regardless of return rates.
 Responder analysis are operationalised as time to 1. deterioration by \geq 15 points compared with baseline (scale range: 0-100).
-There are no statistically significant differences between the treatment groups.
+For the symptom scale diarrhoea, the time up to the 1st worsening a statistically significant difference to the disadvantage of acalabrutinib + obinutuzumab compared to chlorambucil + obinutuzumab.